-- 19. Commanders, Managers, and Contract Managers are responsible for: - a. approving remote access to systems up to PROTECTED; and - b. ensuring a SAFEBASE Alert pre-approved remote access list is established and maintained.
+- 30. Commanders, managers, and contract managers are responsible for: - a. approving remote access to systems up to PROTECTED; and - b. ensuring all requests for Privileged User Remote Access, have been assessed and authorised by the Risk Owner if and when required.